Sign up for North Korea Sanctions e-mail updates.

 OFAC issues general licenses in order to authorize acitivites that would otherwise be prohibited with regard to North Korea.
 General licenses allow all US persons to engage in the activity described in the general license without needing to apply for a specific license.

-- General License Number 1 - North Korean Mission to the United Nations and Employees of the United Nations (March 16, 2016)
+- General License Number 1-A - North Korean Mission to the United Nations and Employees of the United Nations (December 20, 2016)

 - General License Number 2 - Provision of Certain Legal Services Authorized (March 16, 2016)